 Awareness And Effects Of Unkind Words

 Can your anger or unkind words affect the people we love?
-Most adults are unaware when they make comments that can hurt those around them.
-They likely don't want to hurt their friends and family, but the words they use to do so anyway.
+Some people may be genuinely unaware that they make comments which can hurt those around them.
+They likely may not want to hurt their friends and family, but the words they use might do so anyway.

-One way to prevent this is by having open communication with your loved ones.
+One way to prevent this discrepancy is by having open communication with your loved ones.
 If you say something and the person you're talking to looks upset or suddenly becomes quiet, ask them what's wrong.
-Ask, "Did I say something wrong?"
+Ask, "Did I say something to hurt your feelings?"
 Ensure them you did not mean to offend or cause anger.
 If you take this approach every time you accidentally say something mean, you will learn which words are hurtful and which are uplifting.
 From there, you can choose to stop using hurtful vicious words to those you love.
-This may also help you take better control of these situations, where you can take the time to think about your words and how they might affect your loved ones.
+This practice may also help you take better control of these situations, where you can take the time to think about your words and how they might affect your loved ones.

-This may be a problem with all age groups.
-Thirty percent of children admit to being a bully at one point or another, and thirty percent say they've been bullied.
-No matter how old you are, your words make a difference, and if you pay close attention to the reaction of the people you are talking to, you can use the power of your words for good.
+Using hurtful language can be a problem with all age groups.
+Thirty percent of children admit to being unkind at one point or another, and thirty percent say they've been bullied.
+No matter how old you are, your words can make a difference, and if you pay close attention to the reaction of the people with whom you are speaking, you can use the power of your words for good.
 Try your best to express your feelings and intentions without hurting others.

-Childhood bullying can cause lifelong psychological damage, and using unkind words in adulthood has similar effects.
-Accidentally being mean can lead to people you love experiencing depression, social anxiety, or an anxiety disorder.
+Childhood bullying can cause lifelong psychological damage, and using unkind words in adulthood may have similar effects.
+Accidentally being mean can lead to people you love to experience depression, social anxiety, or an anxiety disorder.
 They can also lead to sad feelings or even relationships coming to an end if unkind words are used often enough.
-If you are only using mean or hateful words towards someone, this could indicate that this relationship is not healthy.
+If you are only using mean or hateful words towards someone, this could indicate that the relationship is not healthy.